snu-sf-class/sf202401/README.md

 ## Announcements

+(Please check Midterm Instruction and prepare the exam accordingly.)
 - May.
 9: 금일 수업은 휴강입니다.
 - Apr.
 30: Assignment 3 is uploaded.
 (Temporary Notification: There is an errata for Assignment 3.
 Please check it.)
 - Apr.
 22: Assignment 2 result is uploaded.
 Claims : until May 6.